benackles/google-sheets-formulas/README.md

 **Output**

-* Days of the Week
+* Calls by Days of the Week
-* Hours of the Day
+* Calls by Hours of the Day

 ```=GOOGLEMYBUSINESSREVIEWS(businessListing);```

 **Output**

 * Average Ratings
-* Number of Reviews
+* Count Reviews
-* Number of Responses
+* Count Responses